advaithmanoj/template_matching_on_fpga/README.md

 A hardware implementation of a **Template Matching System** using the **Sum of Absolute Differences (SAD)** algorithm on a **Xilinx Artix-7 (Nexys 4 DDR)** FPGA.

-The project accelerates template matching by implementing a **40-element systolic processing array** in Verilog, enabling parallel comparison of a binary template against a source image.
+We used a **40-element systolic processing array** in Verilog, enabling parallel comparison of a binary template against a source image.
 MATLAB is used for image preprocessing, while Vivado is used for synthesis, implementation, and FPGA deployment.

+> **Note:** The high-level architecture used here is adapted from the reference paper by **T. Adiono et al.** The hardware implementation, Xilinx-compatible modules, integration, synthesis, verification, and FPGA deployment in this repository were developed as part of this project.

 ---